What Is a PFFS Medicare Plan?

 Medicare can be broken down into four different types of coverage.

-The two main ways of obtaining Medicare are:
+The main types of Medicare coverage you can get are:

 Part A